Detmar Westhoff

 Detmar Jobst Wilhelm Westhoff (born 28 February 1966) is a German art historian and curator.
-He is very committed to artistic projects that build a bridge between Asia and Europe, to young experimental artists, local cultural policy and monument protection.

 Education & early career

-Detmar Westhoff was in Bonn born as the son of the art historian Dr. Hildegard Westhoff-Krummacher, who worked at the Westphalian State Museum of Art and Cultural History in Münster (LWL-Museum für Kunst und Kultur).
-While studying art history at the Johann Wolfgang Goethe University in Frankfurt am Main, he met the former director of the Guggenheim Foundation Thomas M. Messer who was visiting lecturer and at the same time visiting curator at the Schirn Kunsthalle where Westhoff started to work after graduation.
+Detmar Westhoff was born in Bonn as the son of the art historian Dr. Hildegard Westhoff-Krummacher, who worked at the Westphalian State Museum of Art and Cultural History in Münster (LWL-Museum für Kunst und Kultur).
+While studying art history at the Johann Wolfgang Goethe University in Frankfurt am Main, he met the former director of the Guggenheim Foundation Thomas M. Messer, who was visiting lecturer and at the same time visiting curator at the Schirn Kunsthalle, where Westhoff started to work after graduation.
 From 2001 to 2006 he set up the fundraising department in the Kunstsammlung NRW (K20 / K21) and developed for example the KPMG art evening and the cooperation of Georg Baselitz with the publishing group Handelsblatt.

 Curating activity

 In 2006 Westhoff started working as independent curator and exhibition coordinator.
 Soon his focus was to bring European art to Asia and vice versa, encouraging cultural exchange and mutual artistic understanding.
 The success of his initiative and increasing demand led him to founding Westhoff Fine Arts - Exhibition Services.
-Since then, Westhoff has initiated, cocurated and coordinated numerous exhibitions focusing on modern art and exhibitions in the fields of photography, fashion, fashion photography and old masters.
-Due to his contacts to leading art institutions in Asia and Europe, Westhoff's field of activity extends beyond the traditional tasks of a curator to the placement of art exhibitions and art collections in Europe and Asia.
-Among Westhoff's co-curated exhibitions are for example The Savages of Germany.
-Die Brücke and Der Blaue Reiter Expressionists at the Kumu Art Museum Tallinn (2017/2018) and the Museum de Fundatie in Zwolle (2016) as well as Japan’s love for Impressionism - from Monet to Renoir at the Federal exhibition hall of Germany in Bonn (2015/2016).
+Since then, Westhoff has initiated, co-curated and coordinated numerous exhibitions focusing on modern art and exhibitions in the fields of photography, fashion, fashion photography and old masters.
+Due to his contacts to leading art institutions in Asia and Europe, Westhoff's curates art exhibitions and art collections across the continents.
+Westhoff's co-curated exhibitions include The Savages of Germany, Die Brücke and Der Blaue Reiter Expressionists at the Kumu Art Museum Tallinn (2017/2018) and the Museum de Fundatie in Zwolle (2016), as well as Japan’s love for Impressionism - from Monet to Renoir at the Federal exhibition hall of Germany in Bonn (2015/2016).